NIPP 2013 Partnering for Critical Infrastructure Security and Resilience

 - National Protection and Programs Directorate Resources to Support Vulnerability Assessments [PDF]

-PPD-21 assigns a federal agency, known as a Sector-Specific Agency (SSA), to lead a collaborative process for critical infrastructure protection within each of the 16 critical infrastructure sectors.
+PPD-21 assigns a federal agency, known as a Sector-Specific Agency (SSA), to lead a collaborative process for critical infrastructure security within each of the 16 critical infrastructure sectors.
 Each Sector-Specific Agency is responsible for developing and implementing a sector-specific plan (SSP), which details the application of the NIPP concepts to the unique characteristics and conditions of their sector.
-Sector-Specific Plans will be updated over the coming year to align with the NIPP 2013.
+Sector-Specific Plans are bing updated to align with the NIPP 2013.

 More on the National Infrastructure Protection Plan

 An array of independent study courses is available to the critical infrastructure community.
-These courses were developed by the NPPD Office of Infrastructure Protection and are available through the Federal Emergency Management Agency (FEMA) Emergency Management Institute.
+These courses were developed by the National Protection and Programs Directorate's Office of Infrastructure Protection and are available through the Federal Emergency Management Agency (FEMA) Emergency Management Institute.

 Critical Infrastructure Partnership Courses